 Requirements for Private Adoption

-In Florida, private adoptions are governed by Chapter 39 and Chapter 63 of Florida law.
+In Florida, private adoptions and independent adoptions are governed by Chapter 39 and Chapter 63 of Florida law.
 Chapter 39 covers the termination of parental rights, while Chapter 63 covers the adoption procedures.
-The requirements to adopt a child through a private adoption in Florida are:

-• The adoptive parents must have the financial and emotional ability to fully support the child.
+- The adoptive parents must be able to financially and emotionally support the child.

-• The parental rights of the biological parents must first be terminated through a Termination of Parental Rights Proceeding.
+- The parental rights of the biological parents must first be terminated through a separate Termination of Parental Rights proceeding.

 The adoption attorney will represent the adoptive parents in court for the finalization of the adoption.